-8.12 You must use council resources ethically, effectively, efficiently and carefully in exercising your official functions, and must not use them for private purposes, except when supplied
+7.5 You must use council resources ethically, effectively, efficiently and carefully in exercising your official functions, and must not use them for private purposes unless this use is lawfully authorised and proper payment is made where appropriate.

-- as part of a contract of employment (but not for private business purposes), unless this use is lawfully authorised and proper payment is made where appropriate. - 8.13 Union delegates and consultative committee members may have reasonable access to council resources and information for the purposes of carrying out their industrial responsibilities, including but not limited to: - a) the representation of members with respect to disciplinary matters - b) the representation of employees with respect to grievances and disputes - c) functions associated with the role of the local consultative committee. - 8.14 You must be scrupulous in your use of council property, including intellectual property, official services, facilities, technology and electronic devices and must not permit their misuse by any other person or body. - 8.15 You must avoid any action or situation that could create the appearance that council property, official services or public facilities are being improperly used for your benefit or the benefit of any other person or body. - 8.16 You must not use council resources (including council staff), property or facilities for the purpose of assisting your election campaign or the election campaigns of others unless the resources, property or facilities are otherwise available for use or hire by the public and any publicly advertised fee is paid for use of the resources, property or facility. - 8.17 You must not use the council letterhead, council crests, council email or social media or other information that could give the appearance it is official council material: - a) for the purpose of assisting your election campaign or the election campaign of others, or - b) for other non-official purposes. - 8.18 You must not convert any property of the council to your own use unless properly authorised.
+- 7.6 You must be scrupulous in your use of council property, including intellectual property, official services, facilities, technology and electronic devices and must not permit their misuse by any other person or body. - 7.7 You must avoid any action or situation that could create the appearance that council property, official services or public facilities are being improperly used for your benefit or the benefit of any other person or body. - 7.8 You must not use council resources (including council staff), property or facilities for the purpose of assisting the election campaigns of others unless the resources, property or facilities are otherwise available for use or hire by the public and any publicly advertised fee is paid for use of the resources, property or facility. - 7.9 You must not use the council letterhead, council crests, council email or social media or other information that could give the appearance it is official council material: - a) for the purpose of assisting your election campaign or the election campaign of others, or - b) for other non-official purposes. - 7.10 You must not convert any property of the council to your own use unless properly authorised.